 Warning! - The stove will remain hot for a considerable time after the fire has been extinguished.

 Notes:

-Warning! - Petroleum coke fuels or household waste must not be burnt on this appliance.
+Warning! - Petroleum coke fuels, household waste or liquid fuels must not be burnt on this appliance.

 Should any difficulties arise over fuel quality or suitability, consult your local approved coal merchant.